bramley/phplist-plugin-statistics/README.md

 ## Version history ##

     version     Description
-    2.3.5+20211212  On the Campaigns report improve the display of the subject field 2.3.4+20210926  Only format message dates that have a value to avoid php 8 error 2.3.3+20210220  Make the display of tabs consistent by revising the column headings
+    2.3.6+20211231  Allow captions in the campaign pdf report to be translated 2.3.5+20211212  On the Campaigns report improve the display of the subject field 2.3.4+20210926  Only format message dates that have a value to avoid php 8 error 2.3.3+20210220  Make the display of tabs consistent by revising the column headings